-A desk study should be undertaken to identify any statutory or non-statutory designated wildlife sites and protected species which may be affected by the development.
 The environmental datasearch will show statutory protected sites.
-Alternatively a quick check can be made online using the multi-agency Geographic Information for the Countryside website (see link below).
+Alternatively a quick check can be made online using the Multi-agency Geographic Information for the Countryside website (see link below).

-If statutory wildlife site/s and/or protected species are likely to be directly or indirectly affected by the development, then in the first instance you should talk to the local office of the statutory wildlife regulator; Natural England or the Countryside Council for Wales They will be able to advise on the feature's significance and any further action you may need to take, e.g. survey work.
-If a statutory wildlife site is affected by the development, it is highly unlikely that Planning Permission will be granted.
+If statutory wildlife site/s and/or protected species are likely to be directly or indirectly affected by the development, then in the first instance you should talk to the local office of the statutory wildlife regulator (Natural England or Natural Resources Wales).
+They will be able to advise on the feature's significance and any further action you may need to take, e.g. survey work.
+If a statutory wildlife site is affected by the development, it is highly unlikely that planning permission will be granted.

 A walk-over assessment of the site should be carried out at a suitable time of the year to identify any potential for protected species or other issues.
 This work should be undertaken by a suitably insured chartered professional with ecological expertise.

-The area of the desk study and walk-over assessment should include the site of the new mooring basin itself, any associated infrastructure and the waterway itself in the vicinity which may be affected by any increased usage.
+The area of the desk study and walk-over assessment should include the site of the new mooring basin itself, any associated infrastructure and the waterway which may be affected by any increased usage.
 If access to the site during the construction and/or operation phases is limited or difficult, you will also need to take into account whether any temporary or new access may impact on a designated wildlife site/protected species.
-Any effect the development may have on sites/species distant from it but affected by it, e.g. by hydrological connection must also be considered.
+Any impact the development may have on sites/species distant from it but affected by it, e.g. by hydrological connection, must also be considered.